 - 1 cup penne pasta with 4 oz. chicken and spinach in oil

 These foods can interfere with your workout:

 - Spicy foods

 - High-protein foods

 Even if a food is healthy, it does not mean it makes a good pre-workout snack.
 Spicy and gaseous foods just don’t work.
-High-fat and high-protein foods won’t help your workout and can hurt it because they take longer to digest.
+High-fat and high-protein foods can hurt your workout because they take longer to digest.
 If you’re going for a longer cardio workout, like a bike ride or run in the heat, protein can elevate your basal temperature, adding to the heat workload.

-The closer to activity, the smaller amount of food you should consume, and the “purer” the carbohydrate.
-Because of the time it takes to digest a full, mixed meal, you should eat a true “pregame” meal three to four hours before play.
-The closer you get, the smaller the amount of food to be consumed.
+The basic rule of thumb is: The closer to activity, the smaller the amount of food you should consume.
+Because of the time it takes to digest a full, mixed meal, you should eat a true “pregame” meal three to four hours before you exercise.
+The closer you get to your workout, the smaller the amount of food you should consume.